Embark on an adventure in Tibet, travelling between Lhasa and Kathmandu, walking among Tibetan pilgrims and standing before the Everest.

 5. Due to the demands of travelling at high altitudes a Passenger Self Assessment Form is required for this trip.

-6. All clients will be entering Tibet on a Group Permit arranged by Intrepid Travel and as such it's not possible for anyone to leave the group and remain in Tibet individually.
+6. All clients will be entering Tibet on a Group Permit arranged by Intrepid Travel and as such it's not possible for anyone to leave the group and remain in Tibet or continue to travel in China individually.
 Everybody must enter and leave Tibet with the group.
 Make sure you read the 'Visas' section for important details on the information you must provide for your group's Tibet permit.

 7. It's a criminal offence for anyone to carry images of the Dalai Lama or the Tibetan flag - doing so may lead to confiscation of the items, detention, arrest or imprisonment by Chinese authorities.
 We strongly advise travellers against carrying these items at any time while within China.